-1 This is the tenour of his language in the Republic; in the Politicus, however, he speaks of marriage and common offspring, for impressing on it the sort of unity which obtains in the individual, but by justice and virtue in its members (2.
+(1) He questions the end which Plato set before the State: and this on two groundsmarriage and common offspring, for impressing on it the sort of unity which obtains in the individual, but by justice and virtue in its members (2.
 2. 1261a 30: cp.
 2. 5.
 1263 b 36 sq.), which must be called into existence by the lawgiver.
 Whether Aristotle quite appreciates the meaning with which Plato used the expression, 'the maximum unity of the State'-whether he is right in conceiving Plato to use it in a sense conflicting with the inevitable plurality in number and diversity in kind of the individuals composing the State, is another question.
 A little later on, as we shall see, he rightly construes Plato's 'unity' as equivalent to 'unanimity.'